nocapro/relaycode-tui/docs/relaycode-tui/initialization-screen.readme.md

 2.  **Body:** The primary dynamic content area.
 It displays the current phase, analysis results, interactive prompts, and the final summary report.
 3.  **Footer / Status Bar:** A single line at the bottom that provides context on the current operation or displays the available keyboard actions.

-### 3. The State Machine: A Four-Phase Flow
+### 3. The State Machine: A Five-Phase Flow

-The initialization process is a state machine that progresses through four distinct phases.
+The initialization process is a state machine that progresses through five distinct phases.

 ---